 am I selfish??????

 That question was answered during my trip with Richard Cronin – a mentor for all the members of Gerakan Mari Berbagi.
 During our trip in Malang – East Java – Richard told me so many things about family, how the family must be the first supporter in our life.
 He told me a moment when his daughter decided to have a job instead of study in a college.
 “The most important things is respect her choice and keep her in my arms.”
 Richard said.

 The incredible story that told by Richard when he decided to go to America meanwhile his mother was sick.
 “When I back to Aussie, my mother was dead, but I never regret because I took the opportunity, and my life goes on very well until now.
-Something that can happen will happen, your life still must go on, and you have the future.”
+Wahtever will be will be, your life still must go on, and you have the future.”
 To be honest I still confused when he said that.